cloudobserver/ammas-tour-info/README.md

   * Two large blocks = 3 inches
   * Two large plus one small = 3.75 inches
   * Stiletto block = 4.5 inches
-  * Stiletto block plus one small = 5.25 inches (I don't remember going this high.)
+  * Stiletto block plus one small = 5.25 inches
+  * Higher than this is not recommended to instability

 ![chair blocks, increments 1, 2, and 3](/images/chair_blocks_1.jpg)
 ![chair blocks, increments 4, 5, and 6](/images/chair_blocks_2.jpg)